-Eliminate rotten egg smell, chlorine taste or smell, hard water, metallic taste, tough stains, cloudy water
+Eliminate rotten egg smell, chlorine taste or smell, hard water, metallic taste, tough stains, cloudy water.

 How do I know what I need?

 First, you’ll need to have your water tested.
 Your local water treatment professional can test for things like iron, hardness, pH, iron bacteria.
-More critical – and possibly health threatening – testing for uranium, manganese, arsnic or e-coli bacteria will need to be done by a State Certified Lab.
+More critical – and possibly health threatening – testing for uranium, manganese, arsenic or e-coli bacteria will need to be done by a State Certified Lab.

 Once you know your water’s “personality”, it’s time to take a look at equipment.